 Diabetes is a condition where the person's normal hormonal mechanisms do not control their blood sugar levels.
 In the majority of children the condition is controlled by insulin injections and diet.
+It is unlikely that injections will need to be given during school hours, but some older children many need to inject during school hours.
 All staff will be offered training on diabetes and how to prevent the occurrence of hypoglycaemia.
 This might be in conjunction with paediatric hospital liaison staff or Primary Care Trust staff.